mlcommons/training/README.md

 * Code that implements the model in at least one framework.
 * A Dockerfile which can be used to run the benchmark in a container.
-* A script which downloads the appropriate dataset.
+* Instructions to download the appropriate dataset.
 * A script which runs and times training the model.
 * Documentation on the dataset, model, and machine setup.